 You’ll need to know when the member paid into your pension scheme to decide how much to test against the annual allowance (also called the pension input period).

-From 6 April 2016, the pension input period will run from 6 April to 5 April the following year.
+From 6 April 2016 onwards the pension input period is aligned with the tax year.